Henreh1/BoomBoxOverhaul/README.md

 - Wozzie (Testing)
 - Coheesion (Very good guinea pig!)
 - Langerz (Strange tester!)
-- Jvggr (Testing)
+- Jvggr (Emotional Support Tester!)
+- Josi (Bug finder)

+## Known Incompatibilities

+- Runtime_Netcode_Patcher

 ## Planned content

 - I am looking to add back the volume change ability when looking at a place boombox, I recently found my source for V1 so expect this soon
 - I am looking to improve performance with this mod soon
 - I am looking to make the mod compatiable with Spotify and potentially soundcloud links
+- I am looking to remove boombox weight value, I am currently busy so will only be doing bugfixes this week from inital V2 launch

 ## Issues

 There may be issues because I am still trying to figure out YTDL and it has been a while since I created modifications for this game.
-If there are any ping me in the Lethal company modding discord (@henreh.) or use the github issues page :D
+If there are any ping me in the Lethal company modding/regular discord (@henreh.) or use the github issues page :D